barreeeiroo/Firefly-III-Sankey/README.md

 - 🎨 **Multiple Output Formats**: SankeyMatic (default), JSON, or human-readable text
 - 📊 **Smart Aggregation**: All income flows through "All Funds", then distributes to expenses
-- 🎚️ **Granularity Control**: Choose between aggregated or account-level views; include/exclude categories and budgets
+- 🎚️ **Granularity Control**: Choose between aggregated or account-level views; show asset account flows with transfers; include/exclude categories and budgets
 - 🏷️ **Category & Budget Tracking**: Visualize how money flows through your budgets and categories
 - 🔍 **Flexible Filtering**: Exclude accounts, categories, or budgets; filter by transaction amounts or account totals
 - 📦 **Smart Grouping**: Aggregate small accounts and categories into "[OTHER]" buckets for cleaner visualizations
 - 🎯 **Duplicate Handling**: Automatically handles accounts that appear as both income and expense sources
-- 🚫 **Transfer Exclusion**: Ignores internal transfers between your own accounts
+- 🔄 **Transfer Tracking**: Include transfer flows between asset accounts with `--with-assets` flag
 - 🌈 **Color Coded**: Different node types get distinct colors for easy identification
 - 📅 **Date Range Support**: Analyze any time period with customizable start/end dates or use period shortcuts